Nikon D810 vs Sony HX400V

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the D810 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
+Both the D810 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The D810 was replaced by the Nikon D850, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D810 and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D810:

 - More detail: Offers more megapixels (36.2 vs 20.2MP) with a 37% higher linear resolution.